 Great!!
 Good for you.
 I’ve been running my own firm since 2001 and have seen it all when it comes to newbie clients.
 Let me give you some advice.

 There is almost no budget that is too small that won’t benefit from some professional advice.
 Obviously, if you’re only looking to spend a couple of thousand bucks on a little “pick-me-up” for your space, then all your dollars should go to the space.
 But once you get upwards of $5,000.00, you might consider getting help.
 If you’re thinking you’re looking to spend over $10,000.00 you should probably get help.
 And if you’re considering an investment of $20,000 or above – you definitely should get professional advice.

 In today’s world, there are many ways to get pro advice on nearly every budget.
-If you’re budget is very small, there are services out there who offer very low-cost design advice.
-Of course, you get what you pay for, so the advice may not be coming from an experienced pro, but could come in very handy.
 I (and many other designers today) offer different levels of services that can accommodate different budget ranges.
-I offer both virtual services and traditional in-person design services and within each offering, there are different levels of service to accommodate my clients’ specific needs.
+I offer both virtual services, traditional in-person design services and even a small very budget conscious Quick Q plan where I can answer a handful of targeted questions.

 2) It’s not gauche to talk money.

 Do not call a designer without having a good idea of what you’re willing to invest and have spent a little time researching the price of things.
 It may have been a while since you purchased a new sofa or rug – acquaint yourself with what things cost.
 It sounds silly, but too often, clients want the moon, but they only have the budget for a trip to the beach.
 That’s okay.
 We all have budgets, there is no judgement here.
 But understanding your financial parameters will help you focus on what you really need and therefor want.